2018 anti-Muslim riots in Sri Lanka: Background

 Despite coexisting peacefully for the most part, many Sinhalese have a history of being suspicious of Muslims, believing that their slightly higher birth rates threaten their demographic supremacy, while others view Muslim businessmen as exploiting poor Sinhalese.
-Some political analysts believe that Sinhalese extremists are trying to transfer remaining hostility against Tamils onto the mostly Tamil-speaking Muslim population.
-Another factor is increasing Arab influence over Sri Lankan Muslim culture in recent years include the buildings of a large number of mosques using money coming from Arab countries and the adoption of the niqab by Muslim women which diverges from traditional dress in the area.
+Some political analysts believe that Sinhalese extremists are trying to transfer the remaining hostility against Tamils onto the mostly Tamil-speaking Muslim population.
+Moreover, it is alleged that the increasing Arab influence over Sri Lankan Muslim culture in recent years including the construction of a large number of mosques financed by Arab countries and the adoption of the niqab by Muslim women which diverges from the traditional dress has increased the suspicions between the two communities.

-Sri Lanka has seen several communally violence charged incidents between the majority Sinhala community and the country's Muslim minority.
-Ampara District had experienced tensions since 2017, with Buddhist groups accusing Muslims of forced conversions and vandalising Buddhist archaeological sites.
+Sri Lanka has seen several communal violence charged incidents between the majority Sinhala community and the country's Muslim minority.
+Ampara District has experienced tensions since 2017, with Buddhist groups accusing Muslims of forced conversions and vandalizing Buddhist archaeological sites.

 The recent communal violence in Kandy is the first since the Black July violence which occurred in 1983 between Tamils and Sinhalese Buddhists.
-This violence is also the first time such communal violence has occurred between Muslims and Buddhists in the district of Kandy since the 1915 Ceylonese riots which was incited by the British administration.
+This violence is also the first time such communal violence has occurred between Muslims and Buddhists in the district of Kandy since the 1915 Ceylonese riots which were incited by the British administration.

 Riots and Violence

 Ampara

 An aggressive mob had openly ignited attacks on several shops in the surrounding area of Ampara.
 Hotels in the vicinity of the mosque were also attacked by the mobs, with the police unable to bring the situation under control.
-The Special Task Force and police reinforcements were then dispatched from nearby police stations which led to the mob dispersing.
+The Special Task Force (STF) and police reinforcements were then dispatched from nearby police stations which dispersed the mobs.

-Areas with larger Muslim populations in Maruthamunai, Sammanthurai, Akkaraipattu, Addalaichenai and Kalmunai in Ampara District were conducting Hartals, as response against the anti-Muslim riots.
+Areas with larger Muslim populations in Maruthamunai, Sammanthurai, Akkaraipattu, Addalaichenai and Kalmunai in Ampara District were conducting Hartals, as a response against the anti-Muslim riots.
 The protests resulted in 8 buses being damaged.
-31 Muslims were arrested who were damaging public properties and released after warning.
+31 Muslims were arrested who were damaging public property and released after a warning.